-Proposed methods and approaches (except e-commerce handcrafted features) can be used not only in e-commerce classification but in any web classification tasks.
+Proposed methods and approaches can be used not only in e-commerce classification but in any web classification task.

 Also, some Russian e-commerce specific features were listed and explained.

 The statement of the problem together with the interesting dataset gives a wide field of possible improvements and research: